Rashford ruled out for weeks as Man Utd star misses Liverpool clash with back injury | Goal.com

 After the meeting with Liverpool, United host Burnley in the league on Wednesday before an FA Cup trip to either Watford or Tranmere Rovers next Sunday.

-They then face Manchester City away in the second leg of the EFL Cup semi-final, trailing 3-1 from the first game at Old Trafford.
+They then face Manchester City away in the second leg of the Carabao Cup semi-final, trailing 3-1 from the first game at Old Trafford.

 United face Wolves at home on February 1 and then expect to have 16 days off before heading to Chelsea, with the first leg of their Europa League last-32 tie with Club Brugge taking place three days later.